yahoo/fluxible/docs/api/FluxibleContext.md

 ### createElement(props)

+* This method is deprecated and has moved to the `fluxible-addons-react` package*

 Instantiates the app level React component (if provided in the constructor) with the given props with an additional `context` key containing a ComponentContext.
 This is the same as the following assuming `Component` is your top level React component:

 ```js